 - Intent data: Identifies firm behaviors or signals that indicate if a customer is “in-market” for a solution.

-Account-based marketing software realigns marketing and sales organizations away from overall branding and lead generation techniques by selecting high-quality target accounts before adopting a customized marketing approach.
+Account-based marketing software shifts the focus of marketing and sales teams from broad branding and lead generation methods to a more precise strategy by first identifying high-value target accounts and then implementing a tailored marketing approach.

 Now that you’ve understood the basics of ABM, Binary Demand highly recommends checking out our second blog on this topic to discover more valuable insights and practical tips that help boost your ABM efforts and drive higher ROI.